 The DfE have stated that schools should actively promote 'the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.'

-As a result of the promotion of British values, pupils at Timbercroft are expected to develop their learning through the following ways:
+As a result of the promotion of British Values, pupils at Millennium are expected to develop their learning through the following ways:

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires and regularly have the opportunity to express their views.
 The elections for School Council are based solely on pupil votes.
 Our school rules and rewards are discussed with the children and decided collectively.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police and fire service etc. are a part of our curriculum to help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through our provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE (Personal, Social, Health and Economic) Education lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.